tgrigera/COVIDm/model_desc/README.tex.md

 matches the number given in the file.
 Both times and cases must be monotonically increasing.

+There is also the possibility to introduce a number of recovered individuals at time 0.
+This number is given in the parameter file just before specifying the imported infections file.

 Finally, there are two possible invocations.
 The first one is

 `seeiir_h parameterfile seed steps Nruns`